 Officially known as The Jewel of Kedah, Langkawi is a paradisiacal archipelago off the northwest coast of the Malaysian peninsula.
-Known for its beautiful coastline, beaches and crystal-clear waters, it’s a tropical wonderland with rainforests and mangroves to explore as well as intriguing culture.
-There are so many things to do in Langkawi, you could stay all year!
+Known for its beautiful coastline, beaches, and crystal-clear waters, it’s a tropical wonderland with rainforests and mangroves to explore and intriguing culture.
+There are so many things to do in Langkawi.
+You could stay all year!

 The Best Time to Visit Langkawi

 January in Langkawi sees plenty of sunshine, with an average of eight hours a day.
 You can expect beautiful, clear skies, making it perfect for chilling on the beach.
 It’s one of the driest and warmest months of the year – with average temperatures of 28°C and highs reaching 33°C. In terms of rain, there are just 50 millimeters of rain on average across nine days, so you’re unlikely to be caught in a shower.